berkcanE/berkcanE/README.md

 - 👋 Hi, I’m @berkcanE
 - 👀 I’m interested in coding and helping to people
 - 🌱 I’m currently working a android application for my degree project
 - 📫 Contact me by LinkedIn, email.
+I am also on HackerRank.